Istinggar: History

 The Makassar people of the Kingdom of Gowa, which maintained friendly relationships with the Portuguese since 1528, benefitted considerably from Portuguese assistance in building up its military strength.
 Converted to Islam in the early 1600s, they made holy war (jihad) on its nonbeliever neighbor, the Bugis.
 The Makassan were already manufacturing muskets, probably from Portuguese espingarda, sometime in the late 16th or early 17th century.
 By the 18th century, European people praised the guns produced by their Bugis neighbor, which has a straight bore and fine inlay work.
 During years of warfare, Bugis and Makassarese soldiers, dressed in waju rante (chain mail) and muskets which they made themselves.
-Between 1603 to 1606, the Iberian Union troops attacked Ternate twice and reported muskets and arquebuses were used by the "Moros" (i.e Moors, or Muslims).
+Between 1603 and 1606, the Iberian Union troops attacked Ternate twice and reported muskets and arquebuses were used by the "Moros" (i.e. Moors, or Muslims).
 Nicolas Gervaise notes that in Makassar "There are no people in East Indies more nimble in getting on horseback, to draw a bow, to discharge a fuzil (musket), or to point a cannon (than the Makassarese)".

 Eventually, the Istinggar spread to the Muslim-controlled areas of the Philippine archipelago, where it was known as "astinggal".
 The 1613 San Buenaventura Tagalog dictionary defines "astingal" as "arquebus, of the kind they used to use in olden times in their wars and which came from Borneo".
 This appears to be the first reference to them in northern Luzon.
 Despite this, the Spaniards never faced any in their encounters in Luzon as they did in Mindanao.
 In 1609, the Spaniards reported that in Zambales many of the natives handle the arquebuses and muskets quite skilfully, since they have seen the Spaniards use their weapons.